-Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2023 or the ITTF Annual General Meeting 2023 are shown as green shaded (additions) or scratched (deletions) in the version with tracked changes.
-This is the clean version is also available.
+Paragraphs that have been introduced or significantly amended as a result of decisions made at the ITTF Council Meeting 2023 or the ITTF Annual General Meeting 2023 are shown as green shaded (additions) or scratched (deletions) in this version with tracked changes.
+A clean version is also available.